Painting Wainscoting - Latex Verses Oil, Semi Gloss Vs Satin - Pros And Cons

 Q. Is Oil Paint Better Than Latex Paint for Trim and Wainscoting?

-Q. What Latex Paint Do you Recommend?
+Q. What Waterborne Alkyd Paint Do you Recommend?

 Q. What Oil Paint Do you Recommend?

-There are a number of good quality oil paints on the market.
+A. There are a number of good quality oil paints on the market.
 Our favorite at this time is a high quality alkyd (oil) based or lacquer-based paint.
 Benjamin Moore's Satin Impervo Finish Enamel Z235 is a premium quality, low lustre, alkyd enamel that is featured in our Priming & Painting Video.

 Q. Do I need to thin out the paint?